Skip to content ↓

 Whatever area of the curriculum studied, our students are able to access it at their own level and are supported to develop in their chosen specialism, whether it is in Art, Drama or Music.

 The teaching team comprises nine outstanding professionals, highly experienced in their own areas and often practising artists beyond school themselves.
-Supporting the faculty’s teachers in delivery of engaging and inspiring lessons are our facilities' designated rooms and spaces with up-to-date equipment and top spec technology.
-We afford students the best in every respect and we achieve outstanding results across all subjects and all Key Stages.
+Supporting the faculty’s teachers in the delivery of engaging and inspiring lessons are our facilities' designated rooms and spaces with up-to-date equipment and top spec technology.
+We afford students the best in every respect, and we achieve outstanding results across all subjects and all Key Stages.

 Extra-curricular projects, exhibitions, concerts, trips and clubs are part of the success of our faculty and of our students.